jbranchaud/hn-cli/README.md

 hn-cli
 ======

-hn-cli is a command-line interface for HackerNews
+hn-cli is a command-line interface for [HackerNews](http://news.ycombinator.com).
+It essentially allows you
+to view the front page of HackerNews from your favorite terminal and then open up the links in your favorite browser.

 Installation
 ------------